Blog

 Why ask this question:

-It helps determine if employees had the necessary tools, resources, and support to excel in their roles.
+It helps determine if employees have the necessary tools, resources, and support to excel in their roles.
 Their responses can highlight potential gaps in training, equipment, or management support that need to be addressed.

 Sample answer: